Accessibility, Support and Safe Space Policies

 This is a fragrance-free event.

-There will be a low-stimulation room available to attendees that will provide a comfortable, quiet, low-light, calm space where convention attendees can spend time away from noise, lights, and other stimuli of the conference.
-TASH staff at the registration desk can direct you to the low-stimulation room.
+There will be a relaxation room available to attendees that will provide a comfortable, quiet, low-light, calm space where convention attendees can spend time away from noise, lights, and other stimuli of the conference.
+TASH staff at the registration desk can direct you to the relaxation room.

 Statement of Mutual Respect